zantetsukenkao/ansible_docker_lab/README.md

-docker compose up -d --build ( or docker-compose if you use the python version of docker compose) docker network inspect ansible_docker_lab_my_network edit the inventory file with the ip@ of the tow nodes copy the inventoty file into ansible-server container docker cp inventory ansible_server:/ git remote add origin https://gitlab.com/medalibettaieb/ansible_docker_lab.git git branch -M main git push -uf origin main
+docker compose up -d --build ( or docker-compose if you use the python version of docker compose) docker network inspect ansible_docker_lab_my_network edit the inventory file with the ip@ of the tow nodes edit the myscript.sh with the ip@ of the nodes copy the inventoty file into ansible-server container docker cp inventory ansible_server:/ copy the myscript file into ansible-server container docker cp myscript.sh ansible_server:/

+docker compose exec -it ansible-manager ./myscript.sh docker compose exec -it ansible-manager ansible -i inventory node -m ping

+ git remote add origin https://gitlab.com/medalibettaieb/ansible_docker_lab.git git branch -M main git push -uf origin main